mjalled/DeepE2EROM/README.md

-# deepcarom
+# deepe2erom
-Control-Affine Reduced Order Models using Autoencoders.
-A PyTorch-based framework for building data-driven reduced order models with control-affine latent structure using deep autoencoders.
+A PyTorch-based framework for building fully end-to-end, data-driven reduced order models using autoencoders with learnable latent dynamics.
+The framework supports general nonlinear ROMs, and includes an implementation of control-affine latent dynamics as a specific option.